Tower of Silence: India

 Following the rapid expansion of the Indian cities, the squat buildings are today in or near population centres, but separated from the metropolitan bustle by gardens or forests.
 In Parsi Zoroastrian tradition, exposure of the dead is also considered to be an individual's final act of charity, providing the birds with what would otherwise be destroyed.

-In the late 20th century and early 21st century the vulture population on the Indian subcontinent declined (see Indian vulture crisis) by over 97% as of 2008, primarily due to diclofenac poisoning of the birds following the introduction of that drug for livestock in the 1990s, until banned for cattle by the Government of India in 2006.
+In the late 20th century and early 21st century, the vulture population on the Indian subcontinent declined by over 97% as of 2008, primarily due to diclofenac poisoning of the birds following the introduction of that drug for livestock in the 1990s, until banned for cattle by the Government of India in 2006.
 The few surviving birds are often unable to fully consume the bodies.
 In 2001, Parsi communities in India were evaluating captive breeding of vultures and the use of "solar concentrators" (which are essentially large mirrors) to accelerate decomposition.
 Some have been forced to resort to burial, as the solar collectors work only in clear weather.
 Vultures used to dispose of a body in minutes, and no other method has proved fully effective.

 The right to use the Towers of Silence is a much-debated issue among the Parsi community.
 The facilities are usually managed by the anjumans, the predominantly conservative local Zoroastrian associations.
-These usually having five priests on a nine-member board.
+These usually consist of a nine-member board, including five priests.
 In accordance with Indian statutes, these associations have domestic authority over trust properties and have the right to grant or restrict entry and use, with the result that the associations frequently prohibit the use by the offspring of a "mixed marriage", that is, where one parent is a Parsi and the other is not.

-The towers remain in use as sacred locations for the Parsi community, though non-members may not enter them.
-In Mumbai visitors are shown a model of a tower.
+The towers remain in use as sacred locations for the Parsi community.
 Organized tours can be taken to the site.
+Non-members may not enter the towers; in Mumbai, visitors are shown a model of a tower.